APO-Prazosin Tablets is a brand of medicine containing the active ingredient prazosin (blood pressure lowering medicines).

 Swallow the tablets with a glass of water.

 The tablets can be broken in half, if your doctor has prescribed this.

 When to take it

-Take it at about the same time each day.
-Taking your medicine at the same time each day will have the best effect.
-It will also help you remember when to take it.
+Take this medicine at the same time each day.
+Taking this medicine at the same time each day will have the best effect and will also help you remember when to take it.

 Take your very first dose last thing at night, just before going to bed.
 Be very careful if you need to get up during the night, because you may feel dizzy and could fall.

 If your doctor increases your dose, take the first of that increased dose last thing at night.
 Again, be especially careful if you have to get up in the night.

 It does not matter if you take it before, with or after food.

 Prazosin helps control your condition, but does not cure it.
 Therefore you must take your medicine every day.

 If you are taking prazosin for high blood pressure, heart failure or Raynaud's disease, you may need to take it for a long time.